briangrasso/gsterminal-windows/stablecoin.md

- The value of G# Stablecoin is stable in that they have a direct relationship to the value of  G# Management Services Inc. stock at a ratio of 100,000,000:1/100,000.
+ The value of G# Stablecoin is stable in that they have a direct relationship to the value of  G# Management Services Inc. stock at a ratio of 100,000,000:1/100,000 (at IPO = $0.001).
 Smaller units of tokens and chips may be used for trade purposes on the G# Management Services Inc. network.